fs-public/ib-analyzer/README.md

 # Interactive Brokers Analyzer

-NodeJS utility to parse and analyze [Interactive Brokers](https://www.interactivebrokers.com/) (IB) trade reports from the POV of the local (Czech Republic) tax authority.
+NodeJS utility to parse and analyze [Interactive Brokers](https://www.interactivebrokers.com/) (stock trading platform, IB) trade reports from the POV of the local (Czech Republic) tax authority.

 In Czech Republic, capital gains are: